nikitadhona/Admin-Dashboard-Shopping/README.md

 # Admin-Dashboard-Shopping
 An admin dashboard for a shopping app full-stack project is a user-friendly tool that helps site owners manage their online store operations, including sales, inventory, customer data, and employee performance.
+Its goal is to improve the site's performance, customer satisfaction, and profitability by providing a customized, responsive, and secure dashboard that integrates with third-party tools.